kolenaIO/kolena/docs/metrics/confusion-matrix.md

 ??? info "Normalizing by `column`"

     For a predicted class, this normalization allows us to see the proportion of instances predicted as a certain class that actually belong to each true class.
+Notice that the diagonal values from this normalization match the [precision](./precision.md) per class.
 To normalize by `column`, divide each entry in a `column` by the sum of values within that `column`.
 If we normalize the multiclass example by `column`, we get:

     <center>